-Development Candidate XPHOZAH for The Control of Serum Phosphorus in Adult Patients with CKD on Dialysis
+Development Candidate XPHOZAH: A Potential New Approach for the Control of Serum Phosphorus in Adult Patients with CKD on Dialysis Who Have Had an Inadequate Response or Intolerance to a Phosphate Binder Therapy

-XPHOZAH is a first-in-class medicine being developed for the control of serum phosphorus in adult patients with CKD on dialysis.
+XPHOZAH (tenapanor) is a first-in-class medicine being developed for the control of serum phosphorus, or hyperphosphatemia, in adult patients with CKD on dialysis who have had an inadequate response or intolerance to a phosphate binder therapy.
 XPHOZAH has a unique mechanism of action and acts locally in the gut to inhibit NHE3.
 This results in the tightening of the epithelial cell junctions, thereby significantly reducing paracellular uptake of phosphate, the primary pathway of phosphate absorption.
-If approved, XPHOZAH would be the first therapy for phosphate management that blocks phosphorus absorption at the primary site of uptake.
-XPHOZAH is not a phosphate binder.
+It is estimated that there are more than 550,000 adult patients with CKD on dialysis in the U.S. and approximately 80% of those patients are being treated with phosphate lowering therapies.
+Seventy-seven percent of patients treated with phosphate binders to treat hyperphosphatemia were unable to consistently maintain phosphorous levels <=5.5 mg/dL over a six-month period.
+If approved, XPHOZAH would be the first therapy for phosphate management that blocks phosphate absorption at the primary site of uptake.

-In June 2020, we submitted a new drug application ("NDA") to the FDA for XPHOZAH for the control of serum phosphorus in adult patients with CKD on dialysis.
-The NDA was supported by three Phase 3 trials involving over 1,000 adult patients that evaluated the use of tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis, with two trials evaluating tenapanor as monotherapy and one trial evaluating tenapanor as part of a dual mechanism approach with phosphate binders.
+In June 2020, we submitted a NDA to the FDA for XPHOZAH.
+The NDA was supported by three Phase 3 trials involving more than 1,200 adult patients that evaluated the use of tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis, with two trials evaluating tenapanor as monotherapy and one trial evaluating tenapanor as part of a dual mechanism approach with phosphate binders.
 All three Phase 3 trials met their primary and key secondary endpoints.